 So when you are peering at the details of a French wine label, you will see:

 - The name of the Château, Domaine or Grand Estate.

 - The name of the village and region the wine was produced in.

 - Whether or not the wine is bottled at the château/domaine, or assembled by a négociant.

 If you are looking at a bottle, and you don’t find the appellations or other designations on the label, it is because that wine is not authorized to put those designations on there.
 The cheaper the wine is, the fewer details it will have on the label.

 This is why when you are in a French restaurant, the sommelier will show you the label before opening the bottle.

 Each region of wine does have slight variations to how it classifies its wines, so Bordeaux wines will not follow exactly the same labeling as Burgundy or Alsace wines.
-You can read more about the French Wine regions here.
+You can read more about the French Wines by region here.

-And with that wine, we can cheers!
+And with all that wine, we can cheers!
 To health!
 Santé!

 Did you enjoy that article?
 Save it for later!